Event based simulation of an EPR-B experiment by local hidden variables: epr-simple and epr-clocked: epr-simple

-We see that the minimum over all setting pairs, and over the two permutations of the set of two parties \{Alice, Bob\}, of the probability that Party 1 has an outcome given Party 2 has an outcome, is \(\eta\approx 81\%\).
+It turns out that the minimum over all setting pairs, and over the two permutations of the set of two parties \{Alice, Bob\}, of the probability that Party 1 has an outcome given Party 2 has an outcome, is \(\eta\approx 81\%\).